Optare Tempo: United Kingdom

 Arriva UK Bus, First Cymru, RATP Group, Stagecoach Group, Transdev, Veolia Transport and Wellglade Group all have been purchasers of the original Tempo, not to mention several independent operators.
-It has been operated by Lynx, King's Lynn and Transport for London operators East London, London United and Metroline.
-Trentbarton and Manchester Airport have both purchased a number of Tempo SRs, though Ipswich Buses are now their biggest UK operator, having taken on Trent Barton's fleet.
+The first six production Tempos were delivered to Trentbarton in February 2005, five of which were branded for the operator's 'xprss' service between Nottingham and Bingham, while the sixth was branded for the Radcliffe Lines network of services.
+A further six were delivered to Konectbus for use on the Costessey park and ride service in Norwich.

-Additionally, Lynx are now the largest operators of the Tempo in the world, having purchased large numbers of vehicles second-hand.
+Tempos were additionally delivered to Transport for London operators East London, London United and Metroline, while Tempo SRs were purchased by Trentbarton and Manchester Airport, though Ipswich Buses are now their biggest UK operator, having taken on Trent Barton's fleet.
+Lynx of King's Lynn are now the largest operators of the Tempo in the world, having purchased large numbers of vehicles second-hand.

 Europe

-One left hand drive Optare Tempo was exported to Kiel, Germany in 2007, but it was taken out of service shortly afterwards.
+One 36 seat left hand drive Optare Tempo X1200 was exported to Kiel, Germany in 2007.
+Beginning with KVG in Kiel, Germany as 713, registered KI-EL 7713, in 2010 it moved to Breda, Netherlands where it was re-registered BV-VH 41 and operated by Arriva as fleet no. 1002, before returning to Germany a year later; namely Saarlouis registered WND-P 86 until around 2014 when it finally served in Bayreuth with Heserbus GmbH as BT-OS 1010.
+According to records sometime afterward it ended up in Coburg for spares.

 Australia

 In Australia, Tempos have been purchased by Carbridge and Park Ridge Transit.